-The USC Upstate Gospel Choir performs traditional and contemporary repertory both on and off campus.
+Performing traditional and contemporary praise music.
 For more information, please contact Dr. Nolan Stolz.

-The USC Upstate Guitar Ensemble includes four to six guitarists accompanied by a rhythm section, and performs a wide range of music - from classical to jazz and pop standards - arranged specifically for guitar.
+Four to six guitarists accompanied by a rhythm section, performing a wide range of music--from classical to jazz and pop standards--arranged specifically for guitar.
 For more information contact Adam Knight.

 Upstate Vocal Ensemble

-The Upstate Vocal Ensemble performs traditional and contemporary music for mixed choir, as well as pop, jazz, musical theatre and rock selections.
-This touring ensemble performs regularly throughout the school year.
+Performing traditional music for mixed choir alongside pop, rock, jazz, and Broadway selections.
 For more information contact Lance Bastian.

 - MUSC U100.
 Recital Attendance (1)